Piața Sudului metro station

-Piața Sudului (Southern Square) is a metro station in located in Berceni, Bucharest.
-Located near the station, above ground is the 'Big Berceni' market, highway to Oltenița (Șoseaua Olteniței) and many other transport options including tram, trolleybus and bus connections, run by the STB.
-The station is directly linked with the Shopping Mall Sun Plaza through underground.
+Piața Sudului (eng: Southern Square) is a metro station in located in Berceni, Bucharest.
+Located near the station, above ground is the 'Big Berceni' market, highway to Oltenița (Șoseaua Olteniței) and many other transport options including tram, trolleybus and bus connections, run by STB.
+The station is directly linked with the Shopping Mall Sun Plaza via an underground passage.

 The station was opened on 24 January 1986 as part of the inaugural section of the line, from Piața Unirii to Depoul IMGB.